-If you wait until everything’s perfect then you’ll never set your business up.
+If you wait until everything’s perfect then you’ll never set up your business.

 Revise and refine

-As mentioned, over time I’d discovered that I prefer projects rather than ongoing tasks and I also liked to work remotely – so bookkeeping wasn’t floating my boat at all.
-So I stopped offering it as a service, removed it from my LinkedIn skills and took the bookkeeping testimonials off my website.
+As mentioned, over time I’d discovered that I prefer projects rather than ongoing tasks and I also liked to work remotely – so this task wasn’t floating my boat AT ALL.
+So I stopped offering it as a service, removed it from my LinkedIn skills and removed the testimonials from my website.

-Even though I might have lost out on some work, I didn’t like doing the task and money isn’t a big enough motivator for me when I can get paid doing things I do enjoy.
+Even though I might have lost out on some work, I didn’t like doing the task and money isn’t a big enough motivator for me when I can get paid to do things that I do enjoy.

 Try new things